|

 crackpots of paranoia.
 (And I feel very confused when my complaints are

-then ignored, and the skeptics making these flawed arguments continue to
+then rejected out of hand, and the skeptics making these flawed arguments

 Just to make things perfectly clear once more: intellectual suppression